Azure/azure-rest-api-specs/specification/attestation/data-plane/readme.md

 Suppressed Rule | Reason
 ----------------|--------
-R3023 OperationsAPIImplementation |  This is the data plane APIs, this rule is not applicable.
+R3023 OperationsAPIImplementation |  This is the attestation data plane APIs, this rule is not applicable.

 ```yaml
 model-validator: true